Coronavirus Testing: What To Know As It Becomes Available Across The U.S.

 If I think I might have the coronavirus, should I get tested?

 The most common initial symptoms of COVID-19 are fever, a dry cough and shortness of breath.
-Call your doctor or your local health department if you believe you might have the virus, and they will advise the best course of action.
+Call your doctor or your local health department if you believe you might have the virus, and you'll be advised of the best course of action.

-It's important to remember that not everyone who get infected gets sick and symptomatic.
+It's important to remember that not everyone who gets infected gets sick and symptomatic.
 Also, it's flu season, so lots of people with flu-like symptoms have just that: the flu.

 And to guard against becoming infected, start by practicing good hygiene: Wash your hands with soap and water frequently.
 Stay home from work or school if you're sick.
 It's possible you could get the virus and not know it because your symptoms are mild — so it's important not to pass the virus on to others who could be especially vulnerable to it.

-How does the test work — do you get tested at a hospital?
+How does the test work?
+Do you get tested at a hospital?

-If a patient is suspected of having COVID-19, they will most likely be tested at a hospital.
+If a patient is suspected of having COVID-19, the person will most likely be tested at a hospital.

 A medical professional will swab inside a patient's nostril and throat.
-If the patient has a wet cough, they'll also collect sputum (the mixture of saliva and mucus that is coughed up).
-These samples are then examined in a lab for genetic material that indicate whether the coronavirus is present.
+If the patient has a wet cough, the health care worker will also collect sputum (the mixture of saliva and mucus that is coughed up).
+These samples will then be examined in a lab for genetic material that indicates whether the coronavirus is present.

-The Centers for Disease Control and Prevention says it is now shipping test kits to labs across the country and that they should be in state and local labs by the end of the week.
+The Centers for Disease Control and Prevention says that it is now shipping test kits to labs across the country and that they should be in state and local labs by the end of the week.
 The Food and Drug Administration has also just given permission to advanced labs — mostly at academic hospitals — to use their own tests if they have developed them.

 So who decides who'll be tested?

-Right now, it's up to state and local health departments to decide who to test.
-The CDC provides clinical criteria to healthcare professionals for determining whether someone should be classified as a person under investigation for COVID-19.
+Right now, it's up to state and local health departments to decide whom to test.
+The CDC provides clinical criteria to health care professionals for determining whether someone should be classified as a person under investigation for COVID-19.

 Unless someone is very sick and/or has reason to believe they've been exposed to the virus, the doctor is likely to decide the person does not need to be tested for coronavirus.

 The first suspected U.S. case of coronavirus through "community spread" was left undiagnosed for days because a request for testing wasn't initially granted.
-Community spread indicates the person was infected despite having no history of travel to affected areas or exposure to someone known to have the COVID-19 illness — so the cause of their infection is unknown.
+Community spread indicates the person was infected despite having no history of travel to affected areas and no exposure to someone known to have the COVID-19 illness — so the cause of the person's infection is unknown.

 Not all people who want to be tested will be, at least in the short term.
 Some people have recently told NPR that they had asked to be tested for the virus because they were experiencing some flu-like symptoms, but they were not tested.